fluidself/fluidself.org/_books/self-help/notes-to-myself.md

 I don't feel "I want."
 I feel "I lack."
 I decide "I want."

-"I don't care what people think"--that is perhaps the most dishonest sentence I say to myself.
+"I don't care what people think"—that is perhaps the most dishonest sentence I say to myself.
 Do I say it because I want to believe I don't care, or merely to give that appearance?
 And why is the appearance of not caring any better than vanity?

 A stimulus can be used any way I decide.
 The sight of another person can be my cue to relax.
 The sight of a crowd can be my cue to peace.